Tel Aviv University: Institutes and centers

 Tel Aviv University has over 130 research institutes and centers.

-The Lowy International School– English-taught programs
+The Lowy International School

-The Lowy International School (formerly known as TAU International) affords thousands of students from across the globe the opportunity to study at Tel Aviv University.
-All Lowy International School programs are conducted in English.
+In addition to being Tel Aviv University's home for international researchers, visitors and partnerships, The Lowy International School (formerly TAU International) annually affords thousands of students from across the globe the opportunity to study at Tel Aviv University.
+The school is overseen by Milette Shamir, the university's vice president of international affairs.